Risk management for venture capital firms

 • How long will the technology take to develop?

-And, of course, we can’t leave out the quintessential risk for VCs: financial risk.
+And, of course, we can’t leave out the biggest risk for VCs: financial risk.

-There are a few different ways to examine financial risk regarding VC investments.
-Financial risk can pertain to a startup’s cash flow situation and can also reference the risk of a VC not being able to make a proper exit from an investment.
-So, you could look at it this way: Having a thorough, upfront understanding of a startup’s financial situation provides a VC with insight into the ability to successfully exit down the road.
+There are a few different ways to examine financial risk when it comes to VC investments.
+Financial risk can pertain to a startup’s cash flow situation, but it may also refer to a VC’s risk of being unable to make a proper exit from an investment.

 When it comes to financial risk, the primary considerations for VCs are 1) How much profit can be made with this investment, and 2) How long will that take?